MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/02-deploy-aks.md

 ## Create the AKS cluster

-With the new virtual network in place, we can go ahead and create our new cluster.
-There are two values we need to know before running the `az aks create` command.
-The first is the version of the latest, non-preview, Kubernetes version available in our selected region, and the second is a unique name for our cluster.
+With the new virtual network in place, you can go ahead and create your new cluster.
+There are two values you need to know before running the `az aks create` command.
+The first is the version of the latest, non-preview, Kubernetes version available in your selected region, and the second is a unique name for your cluster.

-1. To get the latest, non-preview, Kubernetes version we use the `az aks get-versions` command.
-We'll store the value that returns from the command in a Bash variable named `VERSION`.
+1. To get the latest, non-preview, Kubernetes version you use the `az aks get-versions` command.
+Store the value that returns from the command in a Bash variable named `VERSION`.
 Run the command below the retrieve and store the version number.

     ```azurecli
     VERSION=$(az aks get-versions \